GoogleCloudPlatform/elcarro-oracle-operator/docs/content/backup-restore/rman-backups.md

 * checkLogical: a boolean flag to turn on RMAN "check logical" option.
 Default is false.
 * dop: used to set degree of parallelism.
 Default is 1.
 * level: used to set incremental level (0=Full Backup, 1=Incremental, 2=Cumulative).
 Default is 0.
-* sectionSize: an integer used to set section size in MB.
+* sectionSize: a reource.Quantity used to set section size in various units (K M G).
+See also [resource.Quantity](https://pkg.go.dev/k8s.io/apimachinery/pkg/api/resource#Quantity)
 * timeLimitMinutes: an integer used to set the time threshold for creating an RMAN backup in minutes.
 Default is 60.
 * localPath: used to specify local backup directory.
 Default is '/u03/app/oracle/rman'.
 * gcsPath: used to specify a GCS bucket to transfer backup to.
 User need to ensure proper write access to the bucket from the Oracle Operator. "localPath" will be ignored if this is set.